 Assignment to Pay Grade: Consistent with economic and job market indicators, the Assistant Superintendent or Executive Manager of Human Resources (the pay plan administrator) may recommend to the Superintendent the initial assignment or reassignment of a job title to a specific pay grade, salary schedule and/or step.
-Additionally, the Superintendent retains the right to recommend the initial assignment and/or reassignment of a job title to a specific pay grade, salary schedule and/or step at any time.
-The annual publication of the compensation or pay plan (i.e., salary schedules) shall reflect any adjustments made.
+Additionally, the Superintendent retains the right to recommend the initial assignment and/or reassignment of a job title to a specific pay grade, salary schedule and/or step.
+Additionally, the Superintendent retains the right to recommend the initial assignment and/or reassignment of a job title to a specific pay grade, salary schedules) shall reflect any adjustments made.
 The state of Alabama recently authorized the hire of Adjunct Instructors.
 The rates of pay for these specialized, often part time, instructors may vary greatly based on the type of instruction involved.
 The Superintendent and Executive Manager of Human Resources are authorized to negotiate such reasonable salaries as necessary to hire said Adjunct Instructors.